 Well, if you’re a content creator, blogger, creative entrepreneur or YouTuber, you should have a Pinterest For Business account.

-This is because you get access to way more perks than you would if you had a personal account.
+And this is because you get access to way more perks than you would if you had a personal account.
 Plus, all those pins on your personal account are probably irrelevant to your blog + biz niche.